dotnet/source-build/README.md

 * .NET is composed of many repositories that need to be built at a specific combination of commits.
 * Each repository's build output needs to flow into the next repository's build.
 * By default, most .NET repositories download prebuilt binary dependencies from online sources.
 These are forbidden by typical Linux distribution rules, and interfere with build output flow.
+* Some of the binary build dependencies are under a proprietary license, making it difficult to build everything without taking accidental dependencies on non-Open Source code.
+Many of our community members and partners want to build an Open Source .NET only.
+* Flowing the build output automatically also means we can make and test changes that require coordination across a number of repositories.
 * Nearly all .NET repositories require the .NET SDK to build.
-This is a circular dependency, which presents a bootstrapping problem.
+This is a circular dependency, which presents a bootstrapping problem, whether that's bringing up new architectures (eg, riscv), or support new operating systems (eg, FreeBSD).
+* Microsoft controls the SDKs used by `dotnet-install.sh` scripts and `Microsoft.*` and `runtime.*` nuget packages at nuget.org; source-build makes it possible for the community to bring up the platforms without Microsoft having to accept/bless things.

 Starting with .NET 6, the core source-build infrastructure is integrated into the [dotnet/installer](https://github.com/dotnet/installer/tree/main/src/SourceBuild) repo.
 The `main` branch on this repo now contains the tooling needed to build .NET's external dependencies from source.